jan-glx/jan-glx.github.io/_pages/research.md

 pathways can give us insight into how these viruses function in their natural hosts, leading the way for more effectively combatting these diseases.

-I performed an order Chiroptera meta-analysis of publically available DNA sequencing data and novel data we sequenced ourselves to perform phylogenetic and positive selection analyses.
+I performed an meta-analysis of publically available DNA sequencing data and novel data we sequenced ourselves to perform order-wide phylogenetic and positive selection analyses.
+To improve results of these analyses based on data from heterogenous public data sources, I developed a new statistical method called MIXR, Mismatching Isoform eXon Remover, for detecting and removing non-random alignment artifacts.
 Positive selection, indicated by a dN/dS statistic value &gt;1, is a signature of genes which have a history of viral antagonism.
-We identified 299 such genes, which will be of interest for further investigation by the virology community.
+We identified 181 such genes, which will be of interest for further investigation by the virology community.
 My collaborators have, in fact, already used the sequences of one gene family, NPC1, to identify one of the key amino acids in the bat NPC1 protein which acts as a barrier to cell entry and infection from the Ebola virus.